Rule Change: Open

 Overview

-On 28 August 2025, the Australian Energy Market Commission (AEMC or Commission) published a directions paper in response to a rule change request from the Chair of the Energy Senior Officials and the Victorian Minister for Energy and Resources (the proponents) to amend the National Gas Rules (NGR).
+On 26 February 2026, the Australian Energy Market Commission (AEMC or Commission) published a draft determination and draft more preferable rule in response to a rule change request from the Chair of the Energy Senior Officials and the Victorian Minister for Energy and Resources (the proponents) to amend the National Gas Rules (NGR).
 The rule change requested the implementation of a reliability standard and related reliability tools for the East Coast Gas System (ECGS).

 Background